Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

     ```bash
     python ./examples/pipelines/fl_cross_silo_literal/submit.py --subscription_id <subscription_id> --resource_group <resource_group> --workspace_name <workspace_name> --example MNIST
     ```
+    > Notes:

-    > Note: You can use --offline flag when running the job to just build and validate pipeline without submitting it.
+        > * You can use --offline flag when running the job to just build and validate pipeline without submitting it.
+        > * Differential privacy is enabled by default, but you can quickly turn it off by setting the `config.yaml` file's `dp` parameter to `false`.

     Note: you can also create a `config.json` file at the root of this repo to provide the above information.
 Follow the instructions on how to get this from the [Azure ML documentation](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment#workspace).

     ```json